 We didn’t find that very helpful.

-Three, Aldi appears to be having a really hard time keeping up with demand.
-Our best guess is that Aldi didn’t anticipate it, and the vendor Aldi is using, whoever that is, is having difficulty scaling up production to keep up.
+Three, Aldi appeared to be having a really hard time keeping up with demand.
+Our best guess is that Aldi didn’t anticipate it, and the vendor Aldi is (or was) using, whoever that is, had difficulty scaling up production to keep up.
 Aldi likes predictability, so this has to be a hard situation for the grocer to be in.

 Aldi, for its part, appears to be finally ramping up production.
 In November, we called the official Aldi customer service number, and found a recorded message saying that the grocer was looking to supply the bread year-round, and was working with suppliers to make it happen, but could not confirm a specific target date at that time.
-We’ve heard rumors of a possible January 2020 date, and we’ve also read reports that Aldi may be going with a larger supplier, but we can’t confirm any of those things at this time.
+We heard rumors of a possible January 2020 date.

 This is an ever-evolving story.
 Stay tuned.